Sijo: Elements of modern sijo

-In contrast to the structure of early sijo forms such as p’yong sijo, modern sijo sticks mainly to a freer and more fluid way of writing.
+In contrast to the structure of early sijo forms such as p'yŏng sijo, modern sijo sticks mainly to a freer and more fluid way of writing.
 This is a controversial take amongst the sijo community as some argue that modern sijo focuses “on the revival of sijo, but claim that its traditional fixed form cannot be preserved."
 Thus, there has been a large wave of people who subscribe to the thought that modern sijo can be written without attention to rhythmic segments and the fixed form.
 Thus, many modern poets and artists write free-verse works and still claim them as sijo.
 In Oh’s work, the author states that “sijo, even a contemporary one, which does not obey the form, cannot be considered sijo."
 This has left modern sijo at a divide between those who choose to honor the strictness of fixed form sijo and those who believe an adaptive free-form version of the poetic genre may still be acceptable as traditional works.
-Despite the fact that early forms, such as p’yong sijo, were not as widely written and recorded, they would still follow a 3-4-3-4, 3-4-3-4, 3-5-4-3 rhythmic structure.
+Despite the fact that early forms, such as p'yŏng sijo, were not as widely written and recorded, they would still follow a 3-4-3-4, 3-4-3-4, 3-5-4-3 rhythmic structure.
 This made them strong and strict forms of poetry that only skilled artists would be able to remember and recite.
 This is changed in modern sijo.
 Since modern sijo is first written and not as spread through word of mouth, its structure has become much more lenient and differs in its shape across different authors.